Leverage Example and Margin Example and Examples

 Leverage Example Used = Amount used /Equity

-If you buy xauusd trading lots equal to 100,000 dollars that you'll have used
+If you buy xauusd trading lots equal to 100,000 dollars that you will have used

 = 100,000/1000